Murray scores 42, Nuggets beat Jazz 117-107 in Game 5

 The dynamic tandem of Murray and Jokic clearly weren’t ready to leave the NBA bubble just yet.
 Jokic had it going early as he scored 21 of his 31 points in the the first quarter.

+Murray took over late after his team fell behind by as many as 15 points in the third quarter.

+“We’ve all got a will to win.
+Simple as that,” explained Murray, who played through a bruise on his knee.
+“That can carrying you.
+That can take you places.”

-With the game tied at 101, Murray scored nine straight for Denver to help the Nuggets gain some separation.
-The trailed by as many as 15 in the third quarter.
+With the game tied at 101, Murray scored nine straight for Denver to put the Nuggets up by nine with 1:20 to go.

 Donovan Mitchell finished with 30 points while wearing a pair of bright, multicolored shoes.
 The sharpshooter is averaging 37.6 points over the five games.